 It ranges from 0.5% to 1.35% — the higher the asset value, the lower the fee rate.

 Some products also require an additional fee, for instance, there’s an administrative fee for Advisory Solutions programs, an annual fee for an IRA, transaction fees for buying stocks, and a portfolio strategy fee.

 Edward Jones Pros & Cons

 Here’s what you should consider if you’re planning to invest with Edward Jones.

-- The firm has been in business since 1922 and received quite a few awards, including the highest score in J.D.
-Power 2015 Full-Service Investor Satisfaction Study and the second-highest score in 2018.
-It also received an award for corporate social responsibility from WealthManagement.com in 2017.
+- The firm has been in business since 1922 and received the highest score from J.D.
+Power 2021 Full-Service Investor Satisfaction Study.

 - You can have a face-to-face meeting with an advisor at virtually any time.

 - It’s easy to find a local office as Edward Jones has over 16,000 branches around the country.

 - Besides the $500,000 of coverage provided by the Securities Investor Protection Corporation (SIPC), Edward Jones purchases additional protection from underwriters at Lloyd’s to cover theft, misplacement, destruction, burglary, embezzlement, and abstraction of funds.

 - The firm offers professional wealth management services backed by over 90 years of investment experience, which is tough to beat with DIY investing.